-Dr Paul Huang is a Team Leader in the Division of Cancer Biology at the Institute of Cancer Research (ICR).
+Dr Paul Huang is Leader of the Molecular and Systems Oncology Team in the Division of Molecular Pathology at the Institute of Cancer Research, London.